Plethysmography

 Sexual Arousal Studies

-Monitor a variety of physiological sexual arousal parameters from male and female subjects including penile plethysmography (phallometry) using a TSD205 PNPG transducer or vaginal plethysmography (VPG) using a TSDVPG transducer, temperature, EDA, respiration, and pulse.
+Monitor a variety of physiological sexual arousal parameters from male and female subjects including penile plethysmography (phallometry) using a TSD205 PNPG transducer or vaginal plethysmography (VPG) using a VPG transducer, temperature, EDA, respiration, and pulse.
 Monitor pulse rate, respiration rate, pulse amplitude, and area under the pulse curve on-line with calculation channels.
 Present images, or […]

 WHAT'S NEW